cazzlewazzle89/GROND/README.md

 GROND is named after the [wolf-shaped battering ram](https://lotr.fandom.com/wiki/Grond_(battering_ram)) that broke the Great Gate of Minas Tirith during the Battle of the Pelennor Fields, itself named in homage to the [great hammer of Angband](https://lotr.fandom.com/wiki/Grond_(hammer)) wielded by Morgoth, the first Dark Lord.

-It was originally named FANGORN (Full-length Amplicons for the Next Generation Of rRNa analysis) to was renamed to avoid confusion with the much more popular [phangorn](https://cran.r-project.org/web/packages/phangorn/index.html).
+It was originally named FANGORN (Full-length Amplicons for the Next Generation Of rRNa analysis) but was renamed to avoid confusion with the much more popular [phangorn](https://cran.r-project.org/web/packages/phangorn/index.html).

 There may still be historic references to FANGORN in the scripts - please reach out if you find these and I will fix them